-Accuracy: There are many people that have a subjective take on history, such as those who believe that the pyramids were built by aliens.
+Accuracy: There are many users that have a subjective take on history, such as those who believe that the pyramids were built by aliens.

-Relevance: Most people use timelines to track personal events that do not interest others (family birthdays, local events, etc.).
+Relevance: Most users use timelines to track personal events that do not interest others (family birthdays, local events, etc.).

 However, feel free to initiate contact with other timeline users via the comments at the bottom of webpages, then use the app's Export and Import functions to share events with them.
 If this takes off, it would drive the development of new app and website features.